AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] **narrowing** — converting from a larger data type to a smaller: `double` → `float` → `long` → `int` → `char` → `short` → `byte`

 In this instance, we 'narrowed' the value of temp.
 There is another term that you need to be familiar with and it is called **casting**.
 Casting is converting from one data type to another, such as from a *double* to an *int*, potentially losing data.

+Let's take a deeper look!
+Take a look at the two images below.

+Distance between the two points: about 87 km (54 miles).
+That comes from converting 33°46'12.4"N, 118°11'37.3"W to decimal (33.7701°N, 118.1937°W) and comparing it to the plain 33°N, 118°W point — roughly 85.5 km of that is north-south drift and about 18 km is east-west drift.
+Why widening = precision: a whole-degree coordinate like 33, 118 isn't just "less exact" it's genuinely ambiguous.
+One degree of latitude spans about 111 km, and one degree of longitude at that latitude spans about 93 km, so 33°N, 118°W alone could mean any point inside an ~87 km-wide circle — the shaded area in the first image.
+Nothing is lost by writing it that way, because nothing more precise was ever captured.
+Adding minutes and seconds doesn't discard anything, it actually adds more information on top of what's already there: 33° is still 33°, you're just specifying where within that degree you are, down to about 30 meters per arcsecond.
+That's exactly why  `int` → `double` is a widening conversion in Java: every int value is already a perfectly valid `double`, and widening just gives it room to carry more fractional detail.
+No cast is required because you can't lose information by gaining precision — only by throwing it away, which is what (`int`) latitude does going the other direction.

 Take a look at this program: